khrome/voxel-biomes/README.md

 voxel-biomes
 ============

 Distribute generators across a surface in a deterministic way to produce volumetric terrain.
+Each chunk is loaded without any information about the neighboring chunk, but the built in biomes produce continuous terrain, regardless.

 A Simple Example
 ----------------